 Older couple walking hand in hand down asphalt drive

-While most lawyers in specialized fields focus on a distinct area of the law, an elder law attorney is focused on serving the distinct needs of a specific client.
-Elder law attorneys provide counsel for the unique requirements of older clients and their loved ones.
-They serve as advocates for the rights of seniors, and assist in navigating the federal, state, and local laws, rules, and regulations.
+While most lawyers in specialized fields focus on a distinct area of the law, a certified elder law attorney is focused on serving the distinct needs of a specific client.
+Certified elder law attorneys provide counsel for the unique requirements of older clients and their loved ones.
+They serve as advocates for the rights of seniors and assist in navigating the federal, state, and local laws, rules, and regulations.
 They must be cognizant of the entirety of available assistance, both government and private, and knowledgeable of any laws that pertain to the civil rights and well-being of seniors.

 Empowering Seniors: The Comprehensive Scope of Elder Law Practice